-This FCR for the year ended December 31, 2017 of the RenaissanceRe Group contains forward-looking statements, within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Exchange Act").
+This FCR for the year ended December 31, 2018 of the RenaissanceRe Group contains forward-looking statements, within the meaning of Section 27A of the Securities Act of 1933, as amended the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange" Act").
 Forward-looking statements are necessarily based on estimates and assumptions that are inherently subject to significant business, economic and competitive uncertainties and contingencies, many of which, with respect to future business decisions, are subject to change.
 These uncertainties and contingencies can affect actual results and could cause actual results to differ materially from those expressed in any forward-looking statements made by, or on behalf of, us.
-In particular, statements using words such as "may", "should", "estimate", "expect", "anticipate", "intend", "believe", "predict", "potential", or words of similar import generally involve forwardlooking statements.
+In particular, statements using words such as "may", "should", "estimate", "expect", "anticipate", "intend", "believe", "predict", "potential", or words of similar import generally involve forward-looking statements.
 For example, we may include certain forward-looking statements in the discussion and analysis of our financial condition and results of operations with regard to trends in results, prices, volumes, operations, investment results, margins, combined ratios, fees, reserves, market conditions, risk management and exchange rates.
 This FCR may also contain forward-looking statements with respect to our business and industry, such as those in relation to our strategy and management objectives, market standing and product volumes, competition and new entrants in our industry, industry capital, insured losses and regulatory matters affecting the reinsurance and insurance industries.